babylon-runtime/babylon-runtime.github.io/_pages/api/patch.md

 ## Textures

-You can access to a texture used by a material using:
+You can access to a texture used by a material:

 ```javascript
 {